Drying and Dewatering: reducing cost, improving quality

 StAgglop: Reducing energy use and material loss by better control of agglomeration during spray drying

 A large part of powdered formulations within the food industry is produced by spray drying.
 The powder properties, such as its bulk density, flowability and reconstitution behaviour, are influenced by the level of agglomeration occurring during the spray drying process.
-In the project StAgglop we aim to improve agglomeration control in industrial spray dryers, which can reduce energy use and off-spec powder production in the powder production chain.
+This project aimed at developing more knowledge of agglomeration mechanisms to create better guidelines to control agglomeration during spray drying to improve product quality and energy savings.

 In short: